College Council is the governing body of Royal Holloway and is responsible for overall strategy and policy-making.

 - Council Chair, Stephen Cox, Commander of the Royal Victorian Order (CVO)

 - the Principal, Paul Layzell, and President of the Students’ Union (ex officio members)

 - 16 independent members, appointed for an initial term of five years

 - three members elected by the academic staff

 - one student member elected by the students.

 Council members are also trustees of the Founder’s Endowment Fund, a trust established in 1992 for the benefit of Royal Holloway.
-The Academic Board reports to the Council.
-See below for full details of current council members.
+The Academic Board reports to Council.
+See below for full details of current Council members.

-To contact a member of the Council, email email@example.com
+To contact a member of Council, email firstname.lastname@example.org.

 The key governing documents for Royal Holloway are:

 - Royal Holloway and Bedford New College Act 1985